 - Enforcing a zero-tolerance policy against sexist, homophobic, or racist speech or conduct, as well as discriminating and exclusionary conducts in general.
 A protocol will be designed to ensure that our Code of Conduct is respected.
 Support and care of any person being a victim of such conducts will be provided.

-Are you a member of a minority, coming from a difficult social or economic background, or in need specific help or support in gneral?
+Are you a member of a minority, coming from a difficult social or economic background, or in need of any specific help or support?
 Are you a grassroots organisation working on equality and/or diversity and willing to contribute to the Symposium?
-Get in touch with us at firstname.lastname@example.org!
+Get in touch with us at email@example.com!